Fundamental limitations on distillation of quantum channel resources: Introduction

-Our results are immediately applicable in general resource theories, whether based on the study of intrinsic channel resources or state-based ones.
-We showcase this with two different applications to the most pertinent settings: quantum communication and fault-tolerant quantum computation with magic states.
-We first develop further the resource-theoretic approach to quantum communication assisted by no-signalling correlations~\cite{Fang2020max,takagi_2020}, where we show how our bounds can be used to understand both one-shot and asymptotic transformations as well as to recover the strong converse property of non-signalling coding.
-Adapting our methods to the study of communication assisted by separable and positive partial transpose (PPT) operations, we recover a number of single-letter strong converse bounds on quantum capacity~\cite{christandl_2017,wang_2019-3,berta_2017}, providing a significant simplification of proof methods employed in previous approaches.
-In the context of quantum computation, we connect the tasks of magic state distillation and gate synthesis through the underlying resource theory of magic, and study the similarities and differences between the two tasks.
-For the case of quantum state manipulation, we show that our results establish substantially more refined bounds on the overhead of magic state distillation.
+Our results can be applied in the characterisation of general quantum resources, encompassing both intrinsic properties of quantum channels as well as dynamical resources based on the underlying properties of quantum states.
+We showcase this broad applicability with two different applications to the most pertinent settings: fault-tolerant quantum computation with magic states, as well as quantum communication.
+First, we connect the tasks of magic state distillation and gate synthesis through the underlying resource theory of magic, and study the similarities and differences between the two tasks.
+We show that our results yield substantially improved bounds in this setting, providing in particular state-of-the-art general lower bounds on the overhead of magic state distillation.
+We then develop further the resource-theoretic approach to quantum communication assisted by no-signalling correlations, where we show how our bounds can be used to understand both one-shot and asymptotic transformations as well as to recover the strong converse property of no-signalling coding~\cite{Fang2020max,takagi_2020}.
+Adapting our methods to the study of communication assisted by separable and positive partial transpose (PPT) operations, we recover a number of leading single-letter strong converse bounds on quantum capacity~\cite{christandl_2017,wang_2019-3,berta_2017}, providing a simplification of proof methods employed in specialised approaches.
+Furthermore, we formalise the trade-off relations between the success probability and transformation accuracy in probabilistic distillation protocols where post-selection is allowed.
+Here, our results indicate a qualitative difference in achievable accuracy between deterministic and probabilistic settings, and suggest potential advantages of employing probabilistic distillation protocols.